PurdueECE264/2018SpringProblems/HW05/README.md

 6. expected/ - This directroy contains expected output of the following commands.
 	1. sortbyage.txt - ./pe05 database.txt -a sortbyage.txt.
 You will print "Write to db\n" or "to screen and create a file named sortbyage.txt with database info sorted by age.
 	2. sortbyname.txt - ./pe05 database.txt -n sortbyname.txt.
 You will print "Write to db\n" to screen and create a file named sortbyname.txt with database info sorted by name.
 	3. dbnotexist.txt - ./pe05 blablabla -n dbnotexist.txt.
-You will print "Fail to open database.\n Fail to connect to db.\n" to screen and no file will be created.
+You will print "fail to open database.\n Fail to connect to db.\n" to screen and no file will be created.
 	4. notaorn.txt - ./pe05 database.txt -k notaorn.txt.
 You will print "Wrong arguments\n" to screen and no file will be created.
 	5. argcnot4.txt - ./pe05 database.txt.
 You will print "Wrong arguments\n" to screen and no file will be created.
 	6. filefail.txt - ./pe05 database.txt -a file.txt.
 You will print "Fail to open a file\n Fail to write to db\n" to screen and no file will be created. <br>